What about mice and rats?

 No. It may seem strange, but when you stack bales up in a wall and plaster them either side, the density of the bales is such that there isn’t enough air inside the bales for them to burn.
 It’s like trying to burn a telephone directory – loose pages burn easily, but the whole book won’t catch fire.
-Straw bale walls have passed all the fire tests they have been subjected to in the USA and Canada.
-And, regardless of whether the bales themselves are a risk, if you plaster any wall with a half inch of plaster, it gives sufficient fire protection to satisfy Building Regulations.
+Straw bale walls have passed all the fire tests they have been subjected to in Europe, USA and Canada.
+And, regardless of whether the bales themselves are a risk, if you plaster any wall with a half inch of plaster it gives sufficient fire protection to satisfy Building Regulations.
 In fact, plastered straw bale walls are so much not a risk that they are being used as fire walls between semi-detached houses.

 Is it really cheap to build?

 It depends entirely on your approach to building.
 If you can put lots of time into collecting recycled materials, or do the drawings yourself and keep the design simple, or organise training workshops to build the walls and plaster them, or get your friends and family to help, then yes, it can be cheap to build.
 For most people, it is more sensible to think of doing the simple bits yourself (initial design, foundation, straw and plaster), and employing others to do the rest (carpentry, roofing, plumbing and electrics).
 A small office in the garden might cost £35,000 (although substantially less with recycled materials and volunteer labour), and a self-built two-bedroomed house could be £50,000.
 Council houses were built for £130,000.
 And a saleroom near Stansted airport cost £950/m2.
 Savings are greater on bigger buildings.